 - Asking for curriculum adaptations or assignment modifications that shorten or remove writing from the learning process.
-For example, have your child take exams or do assignment verbally, or use video or audio recordings to demonstrate their knowledge.
+For example, have your child take exams or do assignments verbally.
+Or, use video or audio recordings to demonstrate their knowledge.

 - Providing copies of class notes or having another student assist with notetaking or write their notes for them.